 Next, you will be taken to a different page that has lots and lots of writing in notepad font.
 If you can’t find them easily, we suggest you press the search button and look for the following mentions:

 If both these are a “pass”, then the email is legit.

 4. If the request seems strange, send a reply asking for confirmation

-This takes advantage of the fact that replies of spoofed emails are sent to real owner, not the spoofer.
+This takes advantage of the fact that replies to spoofed emails are sent to the real owner, not the spoofer.
 Mind you, the email has to be identical to the real one.

 For example, the malicious hacker impersonates the email of your good friend Andrew Bob: firstname.lastname@example.org.
 He sends you an email asking for a $50,000 loan.
 You know from past experiences that’s actually his real email, so you send him a reply asking if the request is real.
 This reply goes into Andrew Bob’s inbox and not the spoofers.

 If he replies and says yes, you’ll have to think if Andrew Bob can ever hope to repay you $50,000 dollars, or if his account got hacked.